by Paul R. Spitzzeri

 The accompanying photo from the Homestead’s collection is a great one, showing a pair of ladies high up somewhere in the San Gabriels during the 1910s.
 While they wore long skirts and long-sleeved blouses, they carried shoulder bags, which clearly indicate that they were ready for some lengthy trail time.
 Presumably, they also wore some boots that were made for the rocky mountain slopes.

-While the location is not known, the duo are clearly at a high alpine elevation, where they could enjoy broad, beautiful panoramic views, take in the crisp mountain air, and escape a bit from the ever-quickening pace of life in the “flat lands” of greater Los Angeles.
+While the location is not known (actually, see below), the duo are clearly at a high alpine elevation, where they could enjoy broad, beautiful panoramic views, take in the crisp mountain air, and escape a bit from the ever-quickening pace of life in the “flat lands” of greater Los Angeles.

 We might dress differently; carry a backpack instead of the shoulder bag; sport some ski poles instead of a hiking stick; and have sports drinks and protein bars instead of a sandwich and a piece of fruit, but most of the same motivations to “head for the hills [or the mountains]” motivate hikers today as they did a century ago.